dorshinar/remix-action-router/README.md

         └── $id.tsx
 ```

-And in `app/routes/item/$id.tsx` you can replace your action function definition with:
+Back to `app/routes/item/$id.tsx`, you can replace your action function definition with:

 ```ts
 // filename: app/routes/item/$id.tsx